Menu

 • information about the race, creed, colour, ancestry, ethic origin or political affiliation of the consumer

-Who can see my Credit Report?
+Who Can See My Credit Report?

-The information in your credit file can only be released to certain individuals, such as someone who requires the information to make a decision about your application for credit, insurance, employment, tenancy or other legitimate business purpose.
-The person requesting the credit report must get your consent or give you written notice that a credit report will be obtained and provide you with the name and address of the credit reporting agency that will provide the report.
+The person requesting the credit report must get your consent or give you written notice that a credit report will be obtained.
+They must provide you with the name and address of the credit reporting agency that will provide the report.

-Getting your Credit Report
+Getting Your Credit Report

-You can request your report by calling Equifax toll-free at 1-800-465-7166 and TransUnion toll-free at 1-800-663-9980.
-In this case you will have to answer personal and financial questions to confirm your identity and you may be asked for your Social Insurance Number or a credit card number to confirm your identity.
+If you phone, you will have to answer personal and financial questions to confirm your identity.
+You may be asked for your Social Insurance Number or a credit card number to confirm your identity.

 Inaccurate Information